 The SOAR ministry at First Presbyterian Church was founded in 1991, with Baseball as our first sport.
 Over the years we have offered Baseball/Softball, Volleyball, Basketball, and Soccer.
 Players ranged from 4 years old to 18 years old, and all sports have been offered to boys and girls.
 For the 2019 sports season, we offered Volleyball, Soccer and 3 summer 3-day mini-camps, as well as a new fall program, Lil' Flyers, for toddlers.

 Man day is a quarterly event, started in July 2016, in which men in the church gather on Saturday mornings to complete projects for the community, provide assistance to members of the church, as well as maintain the church grounds.
 There are typically 30-40 men who participate in the event, covering between 8-10 worksites.
 Upon completion of work midday, the men fellowship together with a meal.
 Man Day is an opportunity to encourage camaraderie among the men in the church but most importantly to demonstrate God’s love in our community.

 Vacation Bible School is an annual event for children ages 3-12 to help spread God’s word in our community and the children in our church.
 The event normally hosts around 100 children each year and typically runs from Monday night to Thursday night.
 Family Fun Night is historically the finale for VBS.

 FAMILY FUN NIGHT

 Family Fun Night is normally the last night of VBS.
-It was started a couple of years ago and has continued to prosper each year.
+It was started a few years ago and has continued to prosper each year.
 Half of the families that attend Family Night are not church members of First Presbyterian Stanley.
-So, it is a great way to have a good time but it also presents opportunities for us to share God’s word at the end of our VBS week.
+This is a great way to have a good time but it also presents opportunities for us to share God’s word at the end of our VBS week.
 This event usually draws a crowd of around 175 parents and children.

 EASTER EGG HUNT